Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

-Hirschsprung disease is a condition you are born with that stops or slows the movement of food and waste through the intestine.
+Hirschsprung disease is a condition children are born with that stops or slows the movement of food and waste through the intestine.
+It affects about 1 in 5,000 children.
 It is caused by a problem with the nerve cells in the rectum or colon (the lower part of the intestine).
 Normally these nerves help the muscles in the wall of the bowel squeeze and relax, pushing food and waste along the way.
 When these nerves are missing, the bowel cannot push the digested food through, and children cannot have normal bowel movements or have fewer bowel movements than normal.

 Symptoms can vary depending on how much of the intestine is affected.
-Children with only a very small portion of intestine involved may not have symptoms until they are several months or even years old.
-Children who have a long segment of intestine involved will become sick quickly.
+Children with a very small portion of intestine involved may not have symptoms until they are several months or even years old.
+Children with a longer segment of intestine involved may have symptoms earlier in life or have more severe symptoms.
 Common symptoms include:

 - No stool in the first 2 days of a baby’s life